-It has been determined that this final rule is not significant for purposes of Executive Order 12866.
+It has been determined that this proposed rule is not significant for purposes of Executive Order 12866.

 Paperwork Reduction Act

-This final rule contains no new collection of information subject to the Paperwork Reduction Act, 44 U.S.C.
+This proposed rule contains no new collection of information subject to the Paperwork Reduction Act, 44 U.S.C.
 Chapter 35.

 Regulatory Flexibility Act